-The senator's staff is available to assist constituents within the 18th Legislative District, which includes residents of East Brunswick, Edison, Helmetta, Highland Park, Metuchen, South River and South Plainfield.
+The senator's staff is available to assist constituents within the 18th Legislative District, which includes residents of East Brunswick, Edison, Highland Park, Metuchen, Milltown, South Plainfied and South River.

 Following is information constituents may find helpful, as well as some state department resources that are available to all New Jersey residents.

 DRIVER'S LICENSE APPLICATIONS AND RENEWALS

 To obtain or renew a driver's license in New Jersey, you must prove your identify by passing a six-point ID verification.

 Following are the four requirements for the six-point verification: